martaluc/powerlaw-ppi-network/README.md

 #### Description
 The code was run on Ubuntu (20.04.5 LTS) using R (4.2.2).

 1-aggregated_network.R calculates the degree and the bait distribution of our aggregated PPI network (Figure 2A and Figure 3B).
-It also tests the power-law property of each single-study (Figure 2B).
+It also tests the power-law property of each single study (Figure 2B).

 2-correcting_baitUsage.R analyzes if the asymmetric design (i.e. number of baits and preys) affects the power-law property (Figure 4B and C).